 A: I joined the Women’s ERG and realized there was a need for a specific group for caregivers.
 Many women fall into the caregiver roll, but it isn’t every woman’s experience, and many caregivers are not women.

 Leading the ERG makes me a more intentional caregiver.
 It’s wonderful to connect with people who are sharing experiences and challenges.
 SWCA celebrates how caregivers make our team stronger.
 We acknowledge the diversity of caregivers, in primary and indirect roles, caring for people in their lives in their own unique styles.

-Q: What are accomplishments, priorities, and goals for the group?
+Q: What are the accomplishments, priorities, and goals of the group?

 Q: Have you developed skills and qualities through caregiving that you use in your current role?

 A: Some abilities relevant to my role as an office director include time management, helpfulness, attentiveness, kindness, patience, comfortability with responsibilities and decision making, managing multiple priorities and willingness to have uncomfortable conversations.

 Caregivers help people be their best selves.
 Recognizing and amplifying caregivers’ unique contributions can shatter stigmas in the workplace (such as the old-fashioned misconception that caregivers are disconnected).

 Q: What would you like people to know about the caregiving experience?